yusuke817/RT2_1st_assignment/README.md

 # RT2_1st_assignment
-# Purpose and Summary
+# Purpose
-I created final_assignment package in order to learn how to use ROS, Rviz and Gazebo.
+This assifnment is composed of 3 parts:Documentation, jupyter notebook, and Statistics.

+# Documentation
+I modulated "menu.py" developped in the final assignment in RT1.

+# jupyter notebook
+I developped "mode.py" and jupy.ipynb.